• The Solvay SA Chair of Innovation

 • The InBev-Baillet Latour Chair of Error Management

-The Baillet-Latour Chair of Error Management at the Solvay Brussels School of Economics & Management was created to study a much neglected topic: how to deal with strategic and organisational errors at the senior executive and board level, and more specifically how to prevent errors from leading organisations down a downward or even fatal path.
-The Chair aims to develop theories, concepts, insights, and frameworks to detect and manage errors so their potentially damaging and even dramatic consequences can be avoided or minimised.
+The Baillet-Latour Chair of Error Management at the Solvay Brussels School of Economics & Management was created to study a much-neglected topic: how to deal with strategic and organisational errors at the senior executive and board level, and more specifically how to prevent errors from leading organisations down a downward or even fatal path.
+The Chair aims to develop theories, concepts, insights, and frameworks to detect and manage errors so they’re potentially damaging and even dramatic consequences can be avoided or minimised.

 Errors of interest are unintended deviations from rules, codes of conduct, or good principles that result in adverse consequences of strategic magnitude.
 They may originate at either the operational or executive level.
 We are primarily interested in the challenge facing senior executives, executive committee members, CEOs, and board members in 1) spotting, detecting, identifying, and acknowledging corporate errors and 2) dealing with errors found and their consequences, by implementing corrective actions and remedies.